dieg0sc/de_homework/week_2/hw_week2.md

 Exited the cloud using `prefect cloud logout`.

-I've also tested Slack Automation by creating my own workspace and app cause the URL webhook attached to the question didn't work for me.
+I've also tested Slack Automation by creating my own workspace and app cause the Webhook URL attached to the question didn't work for me.
 I received the notification successfully after flow run completion.

 * The answer is: 514,392